henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ### What are annotations?

-An annotation contains stored event inside of a recording file.
+Annotations are time labels attached to events in the raw-data.
 Using the annotation, we can extract events and put it into the event-dictionary.
 The resulting dictionary can then be used to create Epochs from the Raw-data.

-You can more easily think about it like this:
-Annotations = Readable table that displays electrical activity for all channels of the EEG attached to timepoints
+An annotation is divided into:
+Onset -> time until event starts
+Description -> what happened during event
+Duration -> how long the event lasts

-The differences in electrical activity signal different events, like rest or task-related events.
+The differences in electrical activity, signal different events, like rest or task-related events.
 To be able to convert annotations into an array, the events within the experiment should be mapped out.

 Events = The eletrical signals converted into a numerical array Epoch = A cut-out EEG window around an event

+### How do we spot activity?

+Because event-related desynchronization during movement and imagery typically is observed around alpha/mu (8-13 Hz) and beta (15-25) Hz, we can filter the EEG signal inside this bandwidth after preprocessing.

 ### Understanding PhysioNet´s EEG Motor Movement/Imagaery dataset